dev-elian-aav/c-study/chapter 1/notes.md

 2. How the C compiler, written in C, was compiled in the first place?
 3. Why the introduction separates OSes from "major programs"?
 4. What's the size of C variable types now?
-5. What are the use cases of while and for?
+5. What are the use cases of ´´´while´´´ and ´´´for´´´?
-6. When should be for used instead of while and viceversa?
+6. When should be ´´´for´´´ used instead of ´´´while´´´ and viceversa?
-7. If the choice between while and for is arbitrary, Why include them both in the language?
+7. If the choice between ´´´while´´´ and ´´´for´´´ is arbitrary, Why include them both in the language?
 8. What is the precedence of operators?
+9. Are long and short useless types as of now?

 [ANSWERS]

-6. *"The choice between while and for is arbitrary, based on which seems clearer"* - Kernighan and Ritchie
+6. *"The choice between ´´´while´´´ and ´´´for´´´ is arbitrary, based on which seems clearer"* - Kernighan and Ritchie

 [NOTES]